Fluoroquinolones Linked to Aortic Dissection and Aneurysms

 What can you do?

 If you or a loved one has been diagnosed with aortic dissection or aneurysm after being prescribed Cipro, Levaquin, or Avelox, you may have a claim for damages.
-Contact the defective drug specialists at Thornton Law Firm for a free, confidential evaluation of your legal rights at 1-888-341-1405.
+Contact the defective drug lawyers at Thornton Law Firm for a free, confidential evaluation of your legal rights at 1-888-341-1405.
 Or tell us your story using our online contact form.
 Like all legal claims, defective drug claims are subject to short time limits to file.
 Do not delay seeking legal advice.